Melita F.C.: Origins

 Melita Football Club was founded on 28 April 1933 at the first general meeting by Sur Gian Bencini who was elected the first president of the club at that meeting.
-The cardinal points in its first statute were that the club would have its base in St. Julians, would have an "Amateur" status, that the original colours would be red and white and the motto of the club would be "Play the Game for the Game's Sake" and "The Game First and Foremost".
+The cardinal points in its first statute were that the club would have its base in St. Julian's, would have an "amateur" status, that the original colours would be red and white and the motto of the club would be "Play the Game for the Game's Sake" and "The Game First and Foremost".
 Any or all of these points could only be changed by a unanimous vote at an Extraordinary General Meeting called for such a purpose.

-The club has been affiliated with the Malta Football Association since 23 April 1944, representing the locality of St. Julians.
+The club has been affiliated with the Malta Football Association since 23 April 1944, representing the locality of St. Julian's.